 - Quit smoking and make your partner quit too.
 Smoking has an undeniable effect on fertility, embryo health and miscarriage rates.
 Second-hand smoke is just as unhealthy.
 Quit smoking ASAP.

 - Take a break from moderate to heavy drinking.
-The most recent studies show that drinking four or more alcoholic beverages per week can negatively affect fertility rates in women.
+The studies show that drinking four or more alcoholic beverages per week can negatively affect fertility rates in women.
 Men should limit drinking to one drink per day, otherwise libido, sexual function and sperm can be compromised.

 Give yourself the gift of a new outlook on lifestyle.
 It will benefit you in more ways than one, and will make you a happy and healthier parent when that magical day arrives.

-February – Learn Your Ps and Qs About Timed Conception
+February – Learn About Timed Conception

 The myths around ovulation and conception abound.
 One of the most common is that the day your temperature increases (measured by a special basal temperature thermometer) is the day you should have sex.
 Or that the + on the home ovulation predictor kit means you’re ovulating right there and then.